 - And Moses went out to meet his father in law, and did obeisance, and kissed him;

-- Remember, this is a sign of acknowledging Jethro’s higher authority, despite Moses being “instead of God“ to Pharaoh and his people.
+- This is not family relations, this is a sign of acknowledging Jethro’s higher spiritual authority over Moses despite Moses being “instead of God“,

 - And Jethro said, Blessed be the LORD, who hath delivered you out of the hand of the Egyptians, and out of the hand of Pharaoh, who hath delivered the people from under the hand of the Egyptians.